 Hair removal is considered an old practice that is still in demand today.
 It has both aesthetic and hygienic purposes which is why people stress about removing body hair from both visible and non-visible areas.

 Can you imagine going to the beach failing to shave your legs, or wearing a sleeveless top to work with hairy armpits?
 Other than aesthetics, it is also hygienic to remove unwanted hair, which can help prevent body odor since bacteria can comfortably reside in your body and pubic hair, especially those areas with the apocrine sweat gland.

 Over the years, shaving has been the most popular option when it comes to body hair removal methods.
 These days, however, there are alternatives you can try.
 Waxing and other modern techniques can be done to achieve a set of smooth legs.
 However, one of the most popular options today is the use of epilators.

 Shaving and epilators do have their pros and cons.
 Now, before you invest in epilators, or decide to stick with shaving, here are some things that you will need to know.

 Both epilating and shaving provide temporary results.
 However, both have different methods of removing body hair.
 For instance, epilators work by pulling from the root.
 On the other hand, you have shavers and razors that simply cut the follicles very short.

 If there is anything that epilators can perform better, that’s efficiency.
-Unlike shaving that requires shaving cream and can generally be a wet or messy task which can lean to cuts and scars, an epilator is a stand-alone body hair removal option that can remove on its own without the need of lotions and creams.
-Some epilators like the Braun Silk Epil 7 can be used in the dry or wet i.e shower or bath.
+Unlike shaving that requires shaving cream and can generally be a wet or messy task that can lead to cuts and scars, an epilator is a stand-alone body hair removal option that can remove on its own without the need for lotions and creams.
+Some epilators like the Braun Silk Epil 7 can be used in the dry or wet, i.e., shower or bath.
 An additional benefit of epilating is that there’s always a chance of developing ingrown hair when using shavers constantly which epilators cannot cause.
 This is especially true if you don’t apply moisturizers after shaving.